UNIX Tutorial 1. Introduction

 You will interact with UNIX through a special program called the shell.
 The shell prompts you for commands and hands these off to the operating system to be executed after you have typed them in.
 Commands are composed of two parts: the name of the command itself and arguments.
 Certain arguments, called options (usually introduced by the "-" character), alter the behavior of the command in a particular way while other arguments specify the entities upon which the command operates (e.g., names of files, computers, users).
 In the following example:

 The UNIX shell comes in two major flavors: the Bourne shell, sh , and the C shell, csh.
 Other popular shells are derived from these (e.g., ksh, bash, tcsh).
 Each shell uses a particular character (or string of characters) to prompt the user for commands; not surprisingly, this is known as a shell prompt.
-Exercises in this tutorial show the default shell prompt for csh, the "%" character.
-They will work equally well with most other shells.
+Exercises in this tutorial show the default shell prompt for bash, the "$" character.
+Except where noted, they will work equally well with most other shells.

 Exercise 1.1